 The event remains organic in nature, with primitive camping, few rules, and a focus on enjoying the river and our unique culture.

-The 2018 Russell Fork Rendezvous will be held at the Kiwanis Park in Haysi, VA ().
-Entry to the event will be $25 Cash, per person.
+The 2019 Russell Fork Rendezvous will be held at the Kiwanis Park in Haysi, VA ().
+Entry to the event will be $30 Cash at the gate or $25 in advance, per person.
 The entry fee will include camping and live music all weekend.
 There will also be vendors, food, a river shuttle service and community fires.